canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 #### Economics

-- : encourage small and medium businesses by removing barriers to entry.
+- The Government of Canada recognizes that small and medium businesses are a key driver of the economy and needs to remove barriers to entry in its own activties.

+> Need sources, point to Open Markets section.

 Adopting and using open standards means you can move between different technologies when you need to, avoiding vendor lock-in; quickly and easily change your service when you need to; increase compatibility with all stakeholders; open up the range of companies you can purchase from as more of them are likely to use the same standard as you; access a wider range of both open source and proprietary software vendors.